-The Cheapest Ways to Transfer Money from NZ to the UK
+Find the Cheapest Way to Transfer Money to the United Kingdom

 With lots of relatives in the United Kingdom, Kiwis often need to transfer money from New Zealand to the United Kingdom, to make things easier we will show to lots of safe and cheap ways to transfer money from New Zealand to the United Kingdom.
 We have researched lots of banks and money transfer services and provided a summary of the essential information you need to know to send your money from NZ to the UK.

 After comparing over 15 different banks and money transfer services, The Currency Shop found it consistently cheaper to use a money transfer service.